xmonader/letsbuildacompiler-pretty/src/tutor07_lexicalscanning.md

 Hey,  what  happened?
 When I tried it, I didn't  get  the  last token, the period.
 The program didn't halt.
-What's more, when I pressed the  'enter'  key  a  few  times,  I still didn't get the period.
+What's more, when I pressed the  `enter`  key  a  few  times,  I still didn't get the period.

 If you're still stuck in your program, you'll find that  typing a